ninayang2000/CSI4107-Ass-2/README.md

 # **Work distribution**
 We took a divide and conquer approach to complete this assignment.
 To manage all our code we utilised Github.
-1. Nina was in charge of step 1 - preprocessing.
-2. Anna was in charge of step 2 - Indexing
-3. Eve was in charge of step 3 - Retrieval and Ranking.

-Since each subsequent step required input from the previous step, each of us tried to work fast and we explained our code and answered each other's questions.
-After the basic retrieval system was completed, all members brainstormed ways we could optimize and improve the system.
-Finally, Anna and Nina worked on the evaluation and results file as well as summarising our findings in the report.
+We divided the assignment into four main steps and assigned members to be in charge of completing particular parts.

+Converting results of assignment 1 into python so that we could run experiments - Nina Experiment 1 - Anna
+Experiment 2 - Eve
+Report - Nina

+Assignment 1 was done in Java, however, BERT was most easily executed in Python.
+As such, there was quite a lot of reformatting that had to be done to the results of our original assignment for us to proceed.
+Nina was in charge of this.
+Following on, Anna and Eve conducted an experiment each.
+Finally, Nina put together the final report and summarised all findings.

 # **Functionality of program**